privacyguides/privacyguides.org/docs/browsers.en.md

 !!! danger "Stick to the default filter lists"

     Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.
-If there is a vulnerability in uBlockOrigin, third party filters can provide malicious rules to exploit it.
+If there is a vulnerability in uBlock Origin, third party filters can provide malicious rules to exploit it.

 ### AdGuard for Safari